MixReflect

 The limitation is cost and scale.
 At $50 a session, getting feedback across five tracks costs $250.
 That's a real budget for most independent artists, and it's hard to justify for every track you're working on.
 Paid critique makes most sense for a nearly-finished track where you want one expert perspective before finalising the mix.

 The key difference from other options is independence and pattern detection.
-Because every reviewer fills out the same format without seeing each other's responses, you can see where multiple people converge on the same note.
-When three reviewers flag the same thing — the intro runs too long, the vocals are sitting under the mix, the mid-section loses energy — it's no longer one person's taste.
+Because every listener fills out the same format without seeing each other's responses, you can see where multiple people converge on the same note.
+When three listeners flag the same thing — the intro runs too long, the vocals are sitting under the mix, the mid-section loses energy — it's no longer one person's taste.
 It's a real signal about the track.

 Most artists only use the last category.
 They skip the pre-release step entirely and go straight to pitching a track they've heard 300 times and can no longer evaluate honestly.
 The artists who close the gap fastest are the ones who build structured feedback into the process before release — when there's still time to change something.